apepiot/SU-thesis-template/README.md

 # Adapted template in LaTex of the PhD manuscript of Sorbonne Université

-Here the equivalent of the Sorbonne Université template of the PhD thesis.
-The template in word can be found [here](https://www.sorbonne-universite.fr/le-doctorat/demarches-administratives/soutenance).
+Here is an adaptation in LaTex of the Sorbonne Université template for the PhD manuscript.
+The original template in Word can be found [here](https://www.sorbonne-universite.fr/le-doctorat/demarches-administratives/soutenance).